davmac314/libbmcxx/README.md

 TODO:
 - optional thread support
 - optional floating-point support
-- optional heap allocator implementation
+- optional heap allocator implementation (i.e. implementation of malloc/free etc)
 - make "assert" useful
 - option for non-replaceable versions of new/delete variants which act sensibly.
   (see for example nothrow new, which to be standard-conformant has to be implemented